expyriment/dataintegrityfingerprint-python/paper.md

 (see also \autoref{fig:Fig1}):

-* The author of a journal article calculates checksums of all the files in the dataset the article relates to.
+* The author of a journal article calculates checksums of all the files in the dataset the article relates to

-* From these checksums the author calculates a single "master checksum" (the DIF) that uniquly identifies the entire dataset.
+* From these checksums the author calculates a single "master checksum" (the DIF) that uniquly identifies the entire dataset

 * The author reports the DIF in the journal article

-* A reader of the journal article who obtained a copy of the dataset (from either the author or any other source) calculates the DIF of their copy of the dataset and compares it to the correct DIF as stated in the article.
+* A reader of the journal article who obtained a copy of the dataset (from either the author or any other source) calculates the DIF of their copy of the dataset and compares it to the correct DIF as stated in the article

-* If the list of checksums of individual files in the original dataset is available, the author can furthermore investigate in detail the differences between the datasets, in case of a DIF mismatch.
+* If the list of checksums of individual files in the original dataset is available, the author can furthermore investigate in detail the differences between the datasets, in case of a DIF mismatch

 ![Schematic overview of verifying the integrity of a dataset using the DIF.\label{fig:Fig1}](https://user-images.githubusercontent.com/2971539/143914028-ea2b8570-6db4-4f82-9bec-b1770fda7df8.png)